The 21 Best Things To Do in Bucharest, Romania

 Romanian Athenaeum - one of the most beautiful buildings in Bucharest

-11. Umbrella Street
+12. Umbrella Street

 Pasajul Victoria, also known as umbrella street or umbrella alley, is one of the most colourful places in Bucharest.
 This quirky passageway is notable for the vibrant decorative umbrellas suspended above the street.

 It’s a lovely spot to visit if you’re looking to brighten up your day or just get a few colourful photos.
 To avoid having other tourists in your photos we recommend arriving early.
-We visited at around 9am and pretty much had the place to ourselves!
+We visited at around 9:00 AM and pretty much had the place to ourselves!

 Umbrella Street - Instagrammable spot in Bucharest

-12. English Passage
+13. English Passage

 Located near umbrella street, the English passage is an interesting spot to visit due to its colourful history.
 This run down passageway was once a hotel, but proved to be unsuccessful due to the very small rooms.

-After a few years as a hotel it was transformed into a brothel to increase profits.
+After a few years as a hotel, it was transformed into a brothel to increase profits.
 It remained as a brothel until 1947, at which point the rooms were turned into apartments by the communist authorities.

 To this day locals still live in the apartments, albeit in poor conditions.
 Residents live in very small spaces and share one bathroom with an entire floor.

 The history of the passage makes it an interesting spot to visit, but it’s important to be respectful of residents while you’re there.
-In some cases residents have been known to throw things at tourists to deter loud and disruptive behaviour, so it’s best to make your visit a brief one!
+In some cases residents have been known to throw things at tourists to deter loud and disruptive behaviour, so it’s best to make your visit a brief one.

 English Passage - historic spot in Bucharest

-13. Stavropoleos Monastery
+14. Stavropoleos Monastery

 The church and monastery were originally built in 1724.
-By the end of the 19th century the monastery was in such poor condition due to a number of earthquakes and fires that it was demolished.
+By the end of the 19th century, the monastery was in such poor condition due to a number of earthquakes and fires that it was demolished.

-Entrance to the Stravropoleos Church and Monastery is free, and so it’s definitely worth at least a quick visit to enjoy the wonderful architecture and courtyard.
+Entrance to the Stravropoleos Church and Monastery is free, so it’s definitely worth at least a quick visit to enjoy the wonderful architecture and courtyard.

 Night at the Stavropoleos Church and Monastery - an amazing thing to see in Bucharest

-After an uprising in Timisoara, the speech was planned to give the impression of mass support for Ceausescu.
-A crowd of over 100,000 people gathered with instructions to show support, but instead they began to boo Ceausescu.
+After an uprising in Timisoara, the speech was planned to give the impression of mass support for Ceaușescu.
+A crowd of over 100,000 people gathered with instructions to show support, but instead they began to boo Ceaușescu.

 Riots and protests ensued, and before long the crowd were being shot at and attacked by soldiers, resulting in many casualties and deaths.
-Realising he had been made to look weak, Ceausescu fled by helicopter the next morning, but was captured and killed four days later.
+Realising he had been made to look weak, Ceaușescu fled by helicopter the next morning, but was captured and killed four days later.

 In 2005 a monument named the ‘Memorial of Rebirth’ was installed in Revolution Square to commemorate the struggles and victims of the Romanian revolution.
 Standing at 25 metres tall, the monument is made up of a large pillar reaching skywards through a metal crown.